qingtong1997/AICITY2025_Track4/README.md

 # AICITY2025 Track4

 This repository is a modified version of the original codebase for AICITY2025 Track4.
 It provides instructions to reproduce leaderboard results using a pre-built Docker image, as well as guidance for training YOLOv8 and YOLOv11 models from scratch.
-For training other models like Co-DETR, YOLOR-W6, and YOLOv9-e, please refer to the original repositories.
+For training other models, please refer to the original repositories.

 ## Quick Start with Docker